- By-laws of the Board of Trustees

 No group other than the Board of Library Trustees, the Kingston Public Library Foundation, the Friends of the Library, the Library Art Committee and the Library Building Committee will be granted permanent and ongoing meeting space.

-Use of the meeting rooms is primarily for library staff and library-sponsored programs that enrich and extend library service to the community.
+Use of the meeting room is primarily for library staff and library-sponsored programs that enrich and extend library service to the community.
 Library-related and Kingston Town activities take precedence in scheduling and use of meeting space.
 The Library reserves the right to cancel any other previously scheduled use of meeting space when necessary.
 Twenty-four hour notice of cancellation is given by the library whenever possible.
 Regular library service takes precedence over all other activities and the use of meeting space may not interfere with the normal operation of the library.

 III.
 Scheduling and Reservations.